strategineer/personal-website/content/bin/rpg/xmooks/index.md

 Hired at a fixed rate (see the price list).
 Dangerous work may require bonuses.
 Generic hirelings have 10 in all stats, 5 HP, and no skills outside their profession.

-PCs can have up to 2+their Charisma bonus hirelings without any issues.
+PCs can have up to `2 + their Charisma bonus` hirelings without any issues.
 Characters from the Second Estate can have up to 6+their Charisma bonus.
 Extra hirelings can be acquired, but may be disloyal, cunning, or poor quality.

 Above any items required for their job, a hireling can carry 3 Inventory Slots worth of items for the PC.